rx-angular/rx-angular/libs/template/docs/experimental/rx-for-directive.md

 The `*rxFor` structural directive provides a convenient and performant way for rendering templates out of a list of items.

-Input values can be provided either as `Observable`, `Promise` or `static` values.
-Just as the `*ngFor` directive, the `*rxFor` is placed on an element, which becomes the parent of the cloned templates.
+Input values can be provided either as `Observable`, `Promise` or static values.

 Compared to the `NgForOf`, `RxFor` treats each child template as single renderable unit.
 Rendering cycles of child templates get prioritized, scheduled and executed by `RenderStrategies`.
 This technique enables non-blocking rendering of lists and can be referred to as `concurrent mode`.